Frequently Asked Questions

 A:

 Simple breathing apps guide you through breathing patterns, which is helpful.
 Nomie goes further by combining breathing with haptic feedback (so you can feel the rhythm in your body), visual guidance, AI companionship for emotional context, and a variety of other somatic tools.
-The breathing is part of a holistic approach to regulation, not the whole experience.
+The breathing is part of a broader approach to regulation, not the whole experience.

 Safety, Privacy & Trust